 - College Diploma for Paramedic Program (or a letter from the Paramedic Program Administrator indicating you will be completing the paramedic program will be sufficient until the diploma is received.

-- Prior the the A-EMCA exam written in June, applicants must provide proof they are scheduled to write the A-EMCA.
+- Prior to the A-EMCA exam written in June, applicants must provide proof they are scheduled to write the A-EMCA

 - Birth Certificate

-- Police Record Check - please ensure this check includes a reference to your ability to work with the VULNERABLE sector (within 3 months).
+- Police Record Check - please ensure this check includes a reference to your ability to work with the VULNERABLE sector (within 3 months of hire date).